faroukmokhtar/GNN/README.md

 ## Result Replication

-The bulk of the first half of the project will focus on the task of identying Higgs boson decaying to bottom quarks.
+The bulk of the first half of the project will focus on the task of identifying Higgs boson decaying to bottom quarks.
 Specifically, reproducing (or surpassing) results in this paper (not necessarily with the same ML technique):
 * [Interaction networks for the identification of boosted \\(H \to b\bar{b}\\)](https://arxiv.org/abs/1909.12285)